masonNick/InternetSecurity/README.md

       ~$ sudo a2enconf paramsCS445

   #### Step 4: Test the Newly Created Encryption
   ##### I am able to check if the Apache Webserver is registered under https by typing the following into a web browser.
-For this example, I am using Firefox, which is built into my Ubuntu Linux 18.04 machine through Vitrual Box.
+For this example, I am using Firefox, which is built into my Ubuntu Linux 18.04 machine through Virtual Box.
       https://<IP Address of your machine you are working on for this project>
     - Note: There will still be a message that pops up on your web browser claiming that your server is not secure, forcing the user to click a button, acknowledging that they know that the website is not "private".
 This will be addressed in the second part of this project, where I attempt to add my self-signed certificate for this Apache Webserver to the Trusted CAS list for Firefox.